Surendra4306/Robust_yield_prediction/README.md

  farm_dataset          - (farm_id,operations_commencing_year,num_processing_plants,farm_area,farming_company,deidentified_location) columns

-(II) The Second stage was the Expolratory Data Analysis and Data Preprcessing.
-In Explorartory Data Analysis we usally see how our data is with the help of descriptive statistics or data visualizations in what way we have to do data preprocessing based on the analysis we have done on the EDA we will preprocess the data. such as merging, subsetting datasets, type casting, handling null values.
+(II) The Second stage was the Exploratory Data Analysis and Data Preprocessing.
+In Exploratory Data Analysis we usually see how our data is with the help of descriptive statistics or data visualizations in what way we have to do data preprocessing based on the analysis we have done on the EDA we will preprocess the data. such as merging, subsetting datasets, type casting, and handling null values.

-(III) Model Building: In this stage, using Statistical Models, Machine Learning Algorithms,Ensemble techniques and time series techniques were used.
+(III) Model Building: In this stage, using Statistical Models, Machine Learning Algorithms, Ensemble techniques and time series techniques were used.

-(IV) Results and Discussions: • For our data in time series models Holt's winter model were forecasts with less root mean square error 945.06 compared to others, in Ensemble techniques Gradient Boosting Regressor forecasts well with rmse of 795.86
+(IV) Results and Discussions: • For our data in time series models Holt's winter model was forecasted with less root mean square error of 945.06 compared to others, In ensemble techniques Gradient Boosting Regressor forecasts well with RMSE of 795.86

     Model                     RMSE